syndesisio/syndesis/proposals/029_030-credentials.md

 HTTP/1.1 302 Moved Temporarily
 Location: https://{syndesis-rest}/api/v1/credentials/callback?code=...
 ```
-4. Credential provider for Salesforce processes the request, extracts the `code` and returns to the URL provided by the UI in 2. (`returnUrl`)
+4. Credential provider for Salesforce processes the request, extracts the `code` and returns to the URL provided by the UI in 2. (`returnUrl`) and sets a new HTTP cookie that holds tokens or other data needed for application when the connection is eventually created
 ```http
 GET /api/v1/connectors/salesforce/credentials/callback?code=...
 HTTP/1.1